Python - cmath.polar() Function

-The Python cmath.polar() function is used to return the representation of x in polar coordinates.
-The function returns (r, θ) which is a polar representation of x, where r is is the modulus of x and θ is the phase of x. polar(x) is equivalent to (abs(x), phase(x)).
+The Python cmath.polar() function returns the representation of x in polar coordinates.
+The function returns (r, θ) which is a polar representation of x, where r is the modulus of x and θ is the phase of x. polar(x) is equivalent to (abs(x), phase(x)).

 Syntax